When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 Nevertheless, you can also find less-structured blazers (influenced by Italian style), which venture into sport-coat territory.

-Notable Blazer Crests, Colors, and Patterns
+Notable Blazer Crests, Colours, and Patterns

 With intricate designs and meaningful symbols, crests reflect the family or institution’s rich history, traditions, and values.